 I am biologically male - which corset would work best for me?
-We have been creating well-fitting corsets for the crossdressing community for many years - either hourglass or wasp-waist will work, though our hourglass cut gives a more pleasing and natural looking result.
-You'll need to provide full measurements, and we are also happy to offer a virtual consultation service should you need assistance with measuring or advice before you order.
+We have been creating well-fitting corsets for the crossdressing community for many years - either hourglass or wasp-waist will work, though our hourglass cut gives a more natural looking result.
+You'll need to provide full measurements, and we are also able to offer a virtual consultation service (£30/30 mins) should you need assistance with measuring or advice before you order.

 Why should I buy a made to measure corset?
 Why chose made to measure rather than off-the-rack?
 Well, an off-the-rack corset is made to 'standard' measurements with usually a 2-4" reduction on the waist.
 Let's face it, none of us are 'standard' - we are each unique!
 Would you buy a 'one size' underwired bra?
 Of course not!
 Imagine what would happen and how it would look if you did - fitting an A cup or a GG cup bust into a D cup bra just does not work, does it?!
 Well, wearing a corset that actually fits you properly is just as important as wearing a bra that fits you properly.
 If it has the wrong proportions, it's going to be very uncomfortable, and it will never give you the streamlined hourglass look you're after.